 If you are uncomfortable using restrooms according to natal sex, ask for accommodations.
-State entities are allowed to adopt policies that accommodate you, including single-occupancy, gender neutral restrooms.
+State entities are allowed to adopt policies that accommodate you, including singleoccupancy, gender neutral restrooms.
 Keep records of any requests for accommodation, responses received, and of any incidents where you think your privacy was violated.
 Having written evidence can be helpful if you seek legal support for how the law impacts you.

-For general information and resources, or to share how you've been impacted by HB 264, please visit Lambda Legal's Help Desk at https://lambdalegal.org/helpdesk/.
+For general information and resources, or to share how you've been impacted by HB 264, please visit our partners at Lambda Legal: Lambda's Help Desk is online.